Quite often, the roles of an admin vs moderator are intertwined.

 As a Facebook group starts to grow, it becomes difficult for the admin alone to take care of everything from creating content to removing spam.

-What are the duties of an Admin of a Facebook group?
+What are the roles of an Admin of a Facebook group?

 I did a poll in our community of power admins, Growth and Monetisation for Facebook Group Admins, to understand all things they care of, in their respective communities.